The 9 Most Important Trout Rigs (With Pictures)

 Trout rig with fixed bobber

-If you’re not sure what fishing line to use for this, take a look at our article on what fishing line should you use for trout?
+If you’re not sure how to rig a fishing line for trout, take a look at our article on what fishing line should you use for trout?

-When to use it: This is a great rig to use in shallow ponds and streams, as well as any situations where trout are feeding close to the surface.
-It’s very easy to set up and a lot of fun to fish with, which makes it an excellent choice for a beginner fishing on a stocked pond.
+When to use it: This is a great fishing rig to use in shallow ponds and streams, as well as any situations where trout are feeding close to the surface.
+It’s very easy to set up and a lot of fun to fish with, which makes it an excellent choice for beginners who want to try trout fishing in a stocked pond.

-But keep in mind that the maximum depth you can fish corresponds to the length of your rod, since you can’t cast the rig effectively if you set the bobber higher than that.
+But keep in mind that the maximum depth you can fish this rig corresponds to the length of your rod, since you can’t cast the fishing rig effectively if you set the bobber higher than that.

-How to use it: The best way to fish this rig is to cast it out with a baited hook and wait for a trout to bite, which is indicated by the bobber being pulled down underwater.
+How to use it: The best way to use this fishing rig is to cast it out with a baited hook and wait for a trout to bite, which is indicated by the bobber being pulled down underwater.

 When you see this, set the hook immediately, so the trout doesn’t have a chance to spit out the hook when it feels resistance on the line.
-This setup is especially useful in streams and rivers, where you can use it to drift your bait into the best trout holding locations.
+This is the best setup for trout fishing in streams and rivers, where you can use it to drift your bait into the best locations that hold trout.

 How to tie it: Tie a bobber stop on to your main line, and then thread the line through your bobber and tie the line to the hook.
 The best hook size depends on your bait, but generally lies somewhere between size 8 and 14.

-If you’re unsure about choosing the right hook size for different trout fishing tactics, take a look at our article on the best size hook for trout.
+If you’re unsure about choosing the right hook size for different trout line setups, take a look at our article on the best size hook for trout.

-How to use it: Estimate the depth of the water you want to fish in, and set the bobber stop to that depth.
-Then bait your hook and cast out your rig to the desired spot and wait for a fish to grab the bait.
+How to use it: Estimate the depth of the water you’ll be fishing in, and set the bobber stop to that depth.
+Then bait your hook and cast out your fishing rig to the desired spot and wait for a fish to grab the bait.

 This is the simplest bottom fishing rig around, and is the one most often taught to novice trout anglers.
-It has been in use for more than a century, and continues to perform well in many situations where trout hold close to the bottom.
+This rig has been in use for more than a century, and continues to perform well in many situations where trout hold close to the bottom.

 How to tie it: Thread a 1/8 or 1/4 oz sliding sinker (either a bullet or egg sinker) onto your main line, and then tie the line to a barrel swivel.
 Attach a leader to the other end of the swivel, and tie your hook to the leader.
 Choose the type and size of hook depending on the type of bait you want to use.

-How to use it: This is the most common bait rig used for trout fishing, and is usually fished passively.
-Most anglers cast it out to a promising spot and then wait for a bite.
-If you do this, make sure to check it regularly to see if the bait is still on the hook, and also test different spots.
+How to use it: This is the most common bait rig used for trout fishing setups, and is usually fished passively.
+Most anglers cast it out to a promising fishing spot and then wait for a bite.
+If you do this, make sure to check your rig regularly to see if the bait is still on the hook, and also test different fishing spots.

-How to use it: While you can also use this rig with a baited hook and fish it passively until a trout comes by and bites, the strength of the Carolina rig for trout lies in fishing it actively with a floating lure.
+How to use it: While you can also use this fishing rig with a baited hook and fish it passively until a trout comes by and bites, the strength of the Carolina trout fishing rig lies in fishing it actively with a floating lure.

 You can use a floating jig head with plastic lures such as trout magnets or power worms.
-After casting out, let it sink to the bottom, and then slowly retrieve it with a jigging movement.
+After casting out, let your rig sink to the bottom, and then slowly retrieve it with a jigging movement.

 How to tie it: Tie your main line to a swivel or snap swivel, and then add one or two split shots to the line right above the swivel.
 Next, tie a 1 to 2 foot long fluorocarbon leader to the swivel, and then tie your hook to the other end of the leader.

-When to use it: This is a great option if you notice that the trout are being finicky.
+When to use it: This rig is a great option if you notice that the trout are finicky.
 This is most often the case in heavily fished waters, and especially in clear water it can be advantageous to use a finesse rig that’s harder for the fish to spot.
-It’s also a great option for trout fishing in small creeks.
+It’s also a great trout fishing set up for small creeks.

-How to use it: Cast it out and let it sink to the bottom.
+How to use it: Cast the rig out and let it sink to the bottom.
 Then slowly retrieve it with jigging movements of your rod tip.
 The main disadvantage of the split shot rig is that it can’t be cast as far as the Carolina rig, since it comes with less weight on the line.
-Because of this, it’s better to use it in smaller lakes, rivers and streams.
+Because of this, it’s better to use it when fishing in smaller lakes, rivers and streams.

-This is another great bottom fishing rig for trout, and one of it’s key advantages is that it allows you to place your lure in the strike zone and keep it there for a long time.
-Similar to the two previous setups, it’s most often used with soft plastic lures.
+This is another great trout fishing rig setup for bottom fishing, and one of it’s key advantages is that it allows you to place your lure in the strike zone and keep it there for a long time.
+Similar to the two previous rigs, it’s most often used with soft plastic lures.

-When to use it: While the drop shot rig was originally developed for vertical fishing in deep water from a boat, most bass anglers can tell you that it works equally well for casting from shore, and can even be fished in very shallow water.
-It’s a great option to use in lakes and rivers when trout are feeding close to the bottom.
+When to use it: While the drop shot rig was originally developed for vertical fishing in deep water from a boat, most bass anglers can tell you that this rig works equally well for fishing from shore, and can even be fished in very shallow water.
+It’s a great trout fishing setup for beginners fishing in lakes and rivers.

-How to use it: Cast it out and slowly retrieve it by hopping the weight along the bottom, while jigging the lure up and down.
-If you figure out where the strike zone is, you can keep the drop shot rig in place there, and simply wiggle the lure in place without moving the weight.
+How to use it: Cast the rig out and slowly retrieve it by hopping the weight along the bottom, while jigging the lure up and down.
+If you figure out where the strike zone is, you can keep the drop shot fishing rig there, and simply wiggle the lure in place without moving the weight.
 That way you can keep your lure right in front of the fish for a long time, without having to retrieve it and cast again.

-While all of the rigs discussed above can be used either with a natural bait or with an artificial lure, some options of rigging for trout are only intended to be used with lures.
-Let’s take a look at the most important setups that you should know.
+While all of the fishing rigs discussed above can be used as trout fishing setups with either natural bait or artificial lures, some options for rigging for trout are only intended to be used with lures.
+Let’s take a look at the most important rigs of this type that you should know.

-The spinner rig is the most commonly used lure rig for trout.
-It is most often used with spinners (such as a rooster tail or panther martin), but it can also be used with any other artificial lure designed for casting and retrieving.
+The spinner rig is the most commonly used lure fishing rigs for trout.
+It is most often used with spinners (such as a rooster tail or panther martin), but it can also be used when fishing with any other artificial lure designed for casting and retrieving.

 How to tie it: Tie your main line to a swivel or snap swivel, and add one or two split shot weights just above the swivel.
 Next, tie a 2 to 4 foot fluorocarbon leader to the other eye of the swivel, and then tie your lure to the other end of the leader.